-The following table describes if a member would be included in the denominator (denom) or numerator (num), given specific refusal scenarios.
+The following table describes if a member would be included in the denominator or numerator noted here as denom or num, respectively - given specific refusal scenarios.

 Scenario Rate 1 Rate 2 Denom Num Denom Num Patient refuses screening any point before required screening is completed.
 No No No No Patient completes brief screen that is positive but refuses to complete full screen.
 No No No No Patient completes brief screen that is negative.
 Yes Yes No No Patient completes brief screen that is positive and completes full screen that is also positive.
 Results are discussed, and brief intervention or referral is completed.
 Yes Yes Yes Yes Patient completes full screen that is positive but refuses brief intervention or referral to treatment.
 Yes Yes Yes No